Keith Caputo

-Mina Caputo (born Keith Caputo; December 4, 1973) is an American singer best known as the lead vocalist and a founding member of New York City alternative metal band Life of Agony.
+Keith Caputo (born December 4, 1973) is an American singer who is lead vocalist and a founding member of New York City alternative metal band Life of Agony.
+Formed in 1989, Life of Agony has released six studio albums, the latest of which, The Sound of Scars, was released in 2019.
 Caputo came out as transgender in 2011 and transitioned to female.
+In November 2024, Caputo announced he would be detransitioning back to male.
+During the interim period, he identified as Mina Caputo.

 Early life

-Mina Caputo was born on December 4, 1973, in Brooklyn, New York.
-Both her parents were of Italian-American descent.
-Both of her parents struggled with heroin addiction, and when she was an infant, her mother died of a heroin overdose and her father (who died in 2002 from similar causes) put Mina under the care of her grandparents, who lived in Mill Basin, New York.
-Caputo's upbringing was difficult, and her grandfather physically abused her and her grandmother.
-Despite the physical abuse, Caputo has since forgiven her grandfather; "My grandfather made up for how confused he made me as a kid.
+Keith Caputo was born on December 4, 1973, in Brooklyn, New York.
+Both his parents were of Italian-American descent.
+Both of his parents struggled with heroin addiction, and when he was an infant, his mother died of a heroin overdose and his father (who died in 2002 from similar causes) put Caputo under the care of his grandparents, who lived in Mill Basin, Brooklyn, which is where he was raised.
+Caputo's upbringing was difficult, and his grandfather physically abused him and his grandmother.
+Despite the physical abuse, Caputo has since forgiven his grandfather; "My grandfather made up for how confused he made me as a kid.
 He only tried his best and forgiveness is present.
 I don't blame anyone."
-Between living with her grandparents, Caputo would also spend time with her cousin, Joseph Zampella (aka Joey Z.), who lived next door, where they would hang out together.
-Mina also took an interest in playing and studying classical piano.
+Between living with his grandparents, Caputo would also spend time with his cousin, Joseph Zampella (aka Joey Z.), who lived next door, where they would hang out together.
+Keith also took an interest in playing and studying classical piano.

 From a young age, Caputo suffered from gender dysphoria but had to keep quiet about it.
 "My grandmother used to dress me to go to school, and I asked her, 'Why can't you dress me in girls' clothes?'
 She says, 'You're not a girl.
 Don't tell Grandpa you want to dress up as a girl and go to school.
 He'll fucking kill you.
 He'll kill me.'"

 Career

 Life of Agony (1989–1997)

 Caputo started Life of Agony in 1989 with guitarist Joey Z. and bassist Alan Robert.
 Drummer Sal Abruscato was recruited soon afterwards.
 After signing with Roadrunner Records, they debuted with the 1993 album, River Runs Red.
 Shortly after the release of a third album Soul Searching Sun, Caputo left the band in September 1997.
-Caputo was struggling with internalized gender dysphoria and was becoming disillusioned with the masculine image of herself she was faking at the time.
+Caputo was struggling with internalized gender dysphoria and was becoming disillusioned with the masculine image of himself he was faking at the time.
 "What good is my success if I can't even enjoy my fucking soul and my body?'
 I wanted to come out then, but failed miserably and didn't have the courage or the knowhow.
 I didn't know what to do."
-Caputo decided to distance herself from the band completely; "It took me to quit the band because I wasn't being true to myself.
+Caputo decided to distance himself from the band completely; "It took me to quit the band because I wasn't being true to myself.
 I had to get away from my band, the label, everyone I worked with."